Odizinne/BigpictureTV-Linux/README.md

 ## Usage

-For first run you should do `./bigpicture-detector --settings`

 Both audio settings should be filled with device description.
 You can get it from `pactl list sinks | grep device.description`

 Output should look like this: